rpires-dev/laravel_lighthouse_passport_starter/README.md

 ## About The project

-I created this project to kickstart your laravel 8 projects with passport for authentication & lighthouse to serve the graphql
+I created this project to kickstart your laravel 8 projects with passport for authentication & lighthouse to serve the GraphQL

 ### Before starting
 Make sure to have some sort of database server running, here i will exemplify using a mysql server